michaelforney/oscmix/README.md

 The `-d` flag enables debug messages.

-The `-l` flag enables level meters.
+The `-l` flag disables level meters.

 The `-r` flag specifies the address to listen for OSC messages on.